Nwqda/snitchyScript/README.md

 ### How to use

-To explain how snitchyScript.js works, I have created two HTML pages in the repo.
+To explain how snitchyScript.js works, I have created two HTML pages in this repo.

 * index.html: which simulate a html page with a reflected XSS in order to show how to insert the script and how the script behave.